-Our board of directors decided to suspend the payment of cash dividends on our common stock.
+Our board of directors has suspended the payment of cash dividends on our common stock.
 We cannot assure you that our board of directors will reinstate dividend payments in the future, or when such reinstatement might occur.

-In order to position us to take advantage of market opportunities in a deteriorating market, our board of directors, beginning with the fourth quarter of 2008, has suspended our common stock dividend.
+In order to position us to take advantage of market opportunities in a then-deteriorating market, our board of directors, beginning with the fourth quarter of 2008, suspended our common stock dividend.
 Our dividend policy will be assessed by our board of directors from time to time.
-We believe that this suspension has enhanced our flexibility by permitting cash flow that would have been devoted to dividends to be used for opportunities that arise in the current marketplace, such as funding our operations, acquiring vessels or servicing our debt.
+We believe that this suspension has enhanced our flexibility by permitting cash flow that would have been devoted to dividends to be used for opportunities that have arisen, and may continue to arise in the marketplace, such as funding our operations, acquiring vessels and servicing our debt